 You can easily promote UGC by adding a feature on your product page that lets customers upload photos of themselves using your products.
 One retailer that’s doing this well is SheIn, which has an upload feature that allows customers to include photos with their reviews.

 Why limit what your shoppers need to make better decisions?
-See how our Social Suite can help you generate more authentic content.
+See how our Visual and Social Suite helps you generate more authentic content.

 8. Excellent Visuals